Céline d'Orgeville

-Céline d'Orgeville is a Professor and instrument scientist at the Australian National University Research School of Astronomy and Astrophysics.
-She leads teams designing laser and optical systems for ground based astronomical telescopes.
+Céline d'Orgeville is the Program Director of the Australia Telescope National Facility at CSIRO, where she started on February 2025.
+Prior to that she was a Professor at Australian National University and the director of the Advanced Instrumentation Technology Centre, Research School of Astronomy and Astrophysics (2021-2025).
+She started her journey at the Australian National University as an instrument scientist in 2012, where she was leading teams designing laser and optical systems for ground based astronomical telescopes.
+Celine Dorgeville previously worked at the Gemini Observatory from 1999 through 2012, where she led the development of laser guide star systems for both Gemini North and Gemini South.
 She is a Fellow of SPIE and the Astronomical Society of Australia.

 Early life and education

 d'Orgeville was an undergraduate and master's student at Paris-Sud University.
 She spent her summer holidays as an intern in optical engineering.
 In 1997 d'Orgeville moved to Joseph Fourier University, where she worked on non-linear optics and laser-pumped oscillators.

 Research and career

 d'Orgeville studies laser guide star adaptive optics, a technique that uses deformable mirrors and lasers to mitigate for atmospheric blur in images acquired by ground-based telescopes.
 From 1999 d'Orgeville worked for the Gemini Observatory, which operates the Gemini North and Gemini South astronomical telescopes in Hawaii and Chile respectively.
 She led the design, fabrication and commissioning of the laser guide star facilities of both telescopes.
 The laser systems developed by d'Orgeville include the Gemini South Multi-Conjugate Adaptive Optics, a near-infrared adaptive optics camera capable of capturing near diffraction-limited images from outer space.

 In 2012 d'Orgeville moved to Australia.
 She was awarded an Australian National University Translational Fellowship to commercialise sodium guide star lasers.
 Here she has worked on the laser tomography adaptive optics systems for the Giant Magellan Telescope.